 ABOUT US

-Firefly believes that the best way to support children whose lives have been affected by war and its aftermath is to work with small, local projects and people who know what is needed on the ground making sure our work has the greatest impact.
+Firefly was founded in 1998 as a small youth arts project using creativity and collaboration to overcome the deep wounds of the Bosnian war.
+Since then Firefly has grown to support children whose lives have been affected by war and its aftermath in a number of countries.
+We work with local educators and innovators, people who know what is needed on the ground, to ensure our work has the greatest impact.

 Based in the UK and run by a part time team with active volunteers and trustees, we monitor and support the organisations to whom we donate money.